-The bottom part of the class options screen is exactly equal to the bottom part of the configuration options screen; so, what has been (and will be) said about the latter also applies to the former.
+The bottom part of the class options screen is the same as the bottom part of the configuration options screen, so what has been (and will be) said about the latter also applies to the former.
 In this section, only the options of this screen that apply to creating classes are mentioned.
 All others are described in later sections.